Primis1/Obsidian-Vault/Schedule.md

 - subtle. reconciliation. virtue. vigorous. rigid. rigour. scorned. distinguish. dispatch. t. contempt. subtle. preemption. subtext. loaded. explicit. implicit. refinement. unambiguously. restrain. render. appropriate. promtply. rigour. trumps. **intimation**. peril.

+i have lost it, all my life i was working as hard as no one, i had unbending will to not become something that i don't want.